freddy38510/quasar-app-extension-ssg/README.md

 ### Serve

-This extension provides a command to create a server for testing your static site localy:
+This extension provides a command to create a server for testing your static site locally:

 ```bash
 quasar ssg serve <dist-folder>